Video shows struggle for hammer during Pelosi attack

 DePape has pleaded not guilty in ongoing state and federal cases.
 He is being jailed without bail.
 He faces charges including attempted murder, elder abuse, and assaulting an immediate family member of a federal official.

-San Francisco Deputy Public Defender Adam Lipson, who represents DePape, called the video’s release a “terrible mistake” in a statement Friday.
+San Francisco Deputy Public Defender Adam Lipson, who represents DePape and had opposed the evidence’s release in a court filing, called the video’s release a “terrible mistake” in a statement Friday.

 “The footage is inflammatory and could feed unfounded theories about this case, and we are extremely concerned about Mr. DePape’s ability to get a fair trial,” Lipson said.